 The Subjectivity of Rock Climbing Grades

-Route setters and first ascenders (those who first climbed/established outdoor routes or boulders) are humans with their strengths, weaknesses, and biases.
-Don’t forget that when you’re cursing a climb for feeling too hard compared to the other two you just climbed, even though the plastic tag has the same grade or the guidebook lists them all at V5.
-The same grade will inevitably feel different within the same gym, across gyms, between setters, at different crags, and outdoor climbs.
-Thus, despite grading scales touted as objective, standardized measures, rock climbing grades are inherently subjective and will always be subjective.
+Route setters and first ascenders, who are the individuals responsible for first climbing or establishing outdoor routes or boulders, are, after all, human beings with their own unique strengths, weaknesses, and inherent biases.
+It's important to keep this in mind when you find yourself cursing a climb for feeling excessively difficult compared to the other two routes you just tackled, even though the plastic tag clearly displays the same grade or the guidebook lists them all at V5.
+The reality is that the same grade will inevitably feel different within the confines of the same gym, across different gyms, between various setters, at different crags, and on outdoor climbs.
+Therefore, despite grading scales being touted as objective, standardized measures, rock climbing grades are inherently subjective and will always remain subjective.

-Overall, the modern climbing community is doing a better job embracing the fact of subjectivity rather than defaulting to descriptions like “sandbagged” and “soft.”
+Overall, the modern climbing community is doing a commendable job of embracing the fact of subjectivity rather than defaulting to descriptions like “sandbagged” and “soft.”

 ● Quick Definition Break

-○ If you aren’t familiar with the terms “sandbagged” and “soft,” here’s a quick breakdown.
-A rock climber can refer to a specific climb as “sandbagged” when its stated grade feels noticeably more challenging than the climber thought.
+If you aren’t familiar with the terms “sandbagged” and “soft,” here’s a quick breakdown to help you understand.
+A rock climber can refer to a specific climb as “sandbagged” when its stated grade feels noticeably more challenging than the climber initially thought it would be.
+This means that the difficulty level of the climb is underestimated, making it tougher than anticipated.
 On the flip side, given the stated grade, they’ll call a climb “soft” if it feels significantly more straightforward than expected.
+In this case, the climb is easier than the grade suggests, making it less challenging than the climber anticipated.

-In both cases, the climber bases their perception of the climb’s difficulty relative to the given grade on their previous experiences climbing at that grade.
-“Sandbagged” and “soft” are terms of relativity that highlight the subjectivity of rock climbing grading systems.
+In both cases, the climber bases their perception of the climb’s difficulty relative to the given grade on their previous experiences climbing at that particular grade.
+These experiences shape their understanding and expectations, allowing them to assess whether a climb feels easier or harder than anticipated.
+The terms “sandbagged” and “soft” are terms of relativity that highlight the inherent subjectivity and variability of rock climbing grading systems.
+These terms emphasize how personal experiences and perceptions can influence how climbers interpret the difficulty of a route.

 What Influences the Subjectivity of Grades?